Aakhir Kab Tak: Plot

 Aakhir Kab Tak followed the story of two sisters, Noor and Fajar, living in a traditional household.
 Women here were not allowed to speak up for their rights and the girls, since childhood had seen their mother being abused by their father.
 Noor was strong and confident, whereas Fajar, the complete opposite.
 Seeing her mother being abused by her father and grandmother, along with being harassed by her uncle's son, who lived with them, influenced her personality.

 The girls then joined a tuition centre where the teacher, Sir Zafar would sexually assault girls and make videos of them to blackmail them later.
 He raped Fajar and when she told Noor, her mother overheard, silencing Fajar and told her that nobody should learn what happened.
 This made Fajar more scared and soon, her mother arranged her marriage.

 Luckily for Fajar, she married an angel, Saim.
 Despite Fajar’s breakdowns and unwillingness to warm up to him, he supported her and took the utmost care of her.

 Meanwhile, the father became paralyzed, and Noor started taking care of the business.
-Although the others were very unsupportive, she would go to the garage and manage everything.
+Although the others were unsupportive, she would go to the garage and manage everything.
 After the first order was sent out, the truck was stolen and Noor came across Nasir, a policeman and friend’s brother.
 Nasir fell in love with Noor, and upon realizing that she was not a typical girl, used hilarious tactics to win her over.
 He, despite coming from a wealthy family, was slightly corrupt and had mixed up morals.

-Saim started taking Fajar to a therapist and after finding that out, her initially very accommodating mother-in-law was extremely upset.
+Saim started taking Fajar to a therapist and after finding that out, her initially very accommodating mother-in-law was upset.
 She tried talking to Saim about getting remarried, but he would refuse, and after so much time Fajar started to trust this man.
 Something else which also happened was that Fajar and Noor’s mom finally started speaking up for herself and realized how thoroughly she enjoyed it.